dchacke/copy-fragment-link/Readme.md

 As a bonus, I’m including two new features: copying the *path* to a fragment (eg `/path/to#:~:text=fragment`), and *navigating* to a fragment.

-Fragments links direct people to specific passages on a page.
+Fragment links direct people to specific passages on a page.

 ## Usage